sphynkx/yurtube/README.md

 ### Admin panel (external)
 Optional service for manage and monitor all YurTube app family.
-Recommend to install on some separate server and not configure for external access. any modifications on any apps side is not needed.
+Recommend to install on some separate server and not configure for external access.
 Details see in [ytadmin repo](https://github.com/sphynkx/ytadmin).

 ## Run the app manually